 The care provided by the adult child must have enabled the senior to continue to live at home, rather than require relocation to an assisted living facility or nursing home.
 Documentation indicating that this is the case is required.
 Providing care for an elderly parent may include:

-The adult child caregiver must have resided in the home of his or her parent for two years immediately before institutionalization and provided a level of care preventing the parent from having to live in an assisted living facility or a nursing home.
-They also must be resident in the home when making the home transfer or have filed an “intent to return” statement.
+The adult child caregiver must have resided in the home of his or her parent for two years immediately before institutionalization and have provided a level of care preventing the parent from having to live in an assisted living facility or a nursing home.
+They also must be a resident in the home when making the home transfer or have filed an “intent to return” statement.

-While all 50 states honor this exception, it’s important to note that some states take a stricter approach than others to the Child Caregiver Exception.
+While all 50 states honor this exception, it’s important to note that some states take a stricter approach than others to the Caregiver Child Exemption.
 Rules and documentation may vary based on the state.

 Significant documentation is required and the burden of proof lies with the applicant.
 While it is possible to gather documentation after the fact, it’s best to collect it during the two-year period that care is provided.
 Documentation will be necessary to prove the following: